zopefoundation/meta/config/README.rst

   Does the package support PyPy: True/False

 with-docs
-  Build the documentation via sphinx: True/False
+  Build the documentation via Sphinx: True/False

 with-sphinx-doctests
-  Run the documentation as doctest using sphinx: True/False
+  Run the documentation as doctest using Sphinx: True/False

 additional-manifest-rules
   Additional rules to be added at the end of the MANIFEST.in file.